 Since we visited during Passover (one of the Shalosh Regalim), we decided to visit the Western Wall.

-Note: If you are interested in learning more about this and other nearby sites, check my posts about the Western Wall and Old City Of Jerusalem.
+Note: If you want to learn more about this and other nearby sites, check my posts about the Western Wall and the Old City Of Jerusalem.

-And the way back towards Jaffa Gate, we made through the market.
+And on the way back towards Jaffa Gate, we walked through the market.
 While passing there, I shot one of the antique stores.

 And I will finish this post with a photo of a sewer cover.
 While in Jerusalem, you will see many lions.
 It is the emblem of the city.
 And it represents the “Lion of Judah.”